 How long does AR automation software implementation take?

 Most modern AR tools connect to accounting systems like QuickBooks or Xero in under an hour with no custom engineering required.
-The full setup (including configuring escalation rules, importing customer data, and training your team) typically takes 1-2 weeks depending on how clean your data is going in.
+The full setup (including configuring escalation rules, importing customer data, and training your team) typically takes under an hour for most teams once data is clean.

 AR management software vs collections service: which makes sense for my business?